msobanjo/courseware/topics/terraform/modules/tf_configuration_file_discovery/README.md

 * **Default region name** would be **eu-west-2**
 You might get asked additionally to specify what formatting you want to use, enter **json**.

-### Creating the directory and configuration file
+#### Creating the directory and configuration file

-For the next step create a new folder, you can pick any name for it but a suggested one would be `example_3`.
+For the next step create a new folder, you can pick any name for it but a suggested one would be `configuration_file_discovery`.

 Within the newly created folder, create a new file called `main.tf`.

-### Adding the provider
+#### Adding the provider

 Now paste the following contents into the `main.tf` file:
 ```hcl